-Audit Committee 1 8 1 Share and Unit Option Committee Jack Africk Jack Africk (Chair) Jack Africk Jack Africk William G. Benton (Chair) William G. Benton William G. Benton William G. Benton (Chair) Allan L. Schuman Thomas E. Robinson Thomas E. Robinson (Chair) Allan L. Schuman Allan L. Schuman Allan L. Schuman
+Audit Committee Compensation Committee Nominating and Corporate Governance Committee Share and Unit Option Committee Jack Africk Jack Africk (Chair) Jack Africk Jack Africk William G. Benton (Chair) William G. Benton William G. Benton William G. Benton (Chair) Allan L. Schuman Thomas E. Robinson Thomas E. Robinson (Chair) Allan L. Schuman Allan L. Schuman Allan L. Schuman

 Audit Committee.
 The Board has established an Audit Committee consisting of three of our independent directors.
-The purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the qualifications and independence of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the Company's internal audit function and (ii) to prepare any audit committee reports required by the Securities Exchange Commission to be included in the Company's annual proxy statement.
+The purpose of the Audit Committee is (i) to assist the Board in fulfilling its oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the qualifications and independence of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the performance of the Company's independent registered public accountants and the company's internal audit function and (ii) to prepare any audit committee reports required by the Securities Exchange Commission to be included in the Company's annual proxy statement.
 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of the Company's independent registered public accountants and approves in advance, or adopts appropriate procedures to approve in advance, all audit and non-audit services provided by the independent registered public accountants.
 The Board has determined that each member of the Audit Committee is "financially literate", as that term is defined in the listing requirements of the New York Stock Exchange, and that each member of the committee is an "audit committee financial expert", as that term is defined in Item 401(h) of Regulation S-K. During 2006, there were five meetings of the Audit Committee.